uccser/cs-field-guide/docs/source/other/setup_virtual_machine.rst

 10. Select the maximum size that the hard drive can grow to (be aware of how much space you have available on your machine).
-    We recommend 20 GB, as this is enough space to store the Ubuntu operating system and the CS Unplugged project.
+    We recommend 20 GB, as this is enough space to store the Ubuntu operating system and the CS Field Guide project.
     Click "Create".
 11. Select your virtual machine by clicking on it, and click "Settings" above.
     Within these settings you can also setup a shared clipboard between the